 - As a vinaigrette.
-Use fire cider in place of apple cider vinegar in your vinaigrette recipe – like this classic maple vinaigrette.
+Use fire cider in place of apple cider vinegar in your vinaigrette recipe.

 - Sprinkle it over roasted vegetables.
 Roasted vegetables, especially earthy root vegetables, benefit from the brightness of apple cider vinegar and the zip of fire cider.